TD Bank, America's Most Convenient BankSkip to main content

 When must the funds, if awarded, be put into place for our initiative?

-If your organization were to be awarded a grant as part of the 2012 Housing for Everyone Grant Competition, the TD Charitable Foundation's expectation is that those funds would be put into place during the competition cycle (by June 30, 2013).
+If your organization were to be awarded a grant as part of the 2018 Housing for Everyone Grant Competition, the TD Charitable Foundation's expectation is that those funds would be put into place or budgeted for during the competition cycle (by June 30, 2019).

 Can I submit multiple grant competition applications?